 A number of lines of evidence suggest that the majority of compounds detected in these rainwater samples are from secondary processing in the atmosphere, and not primary emissions.
 First, the similarity in the number and types of compounds detected in the three rainwater samples from different seasons and locations in New Jersey is consistent with the organic matter being primarily from secondary processing in the atmosphere, and not local primary emissions.
 Second, the organic acids detected in the rainwater are likely predominantly formed through secondary processing reactions in the atmosphere, including in-cloud processing.
 In contrast, the sulfonates are likely primary anthropogenic compounds, and are pollutants known to be toxic to aquatic ecosystems; though the sulfonates are only four compounds out of the 552 total compounds detected.
-The majority of the compounds detected by negative ion FT-ICR MS in the rainwater have secondary sources both anthropogenic (e.g., organosulfates and nitroxy organosulfates) and biogenic (e.g., oligomers from cloud processing of methyl-5 glyoxal).
+The majority of the compounds detected by negative ion FT-ICR MS in the rainwater have secondary sources both anthropogenic (e.g., organosulfates and nitrooxy organosulfates) and biogenic (e.g., oligomers from cloud processing of methylglyoxal).

 Organosulfates likely contribute to the large percentage of uncharacterized water soluble organic carbon in atmospheric organic matter and could have been missed until recently because single derivatization protocols are likely to cause degradation or misinterpretation of these compounds (Surratt et al., 2007).
 Several organosulfates detected in the rainwater could be used as tracers for SOA that was formed under highly acidic conditions.
 Interestingly, in a study of DOM recovered from ice cores collected in Russia, 21% of the ions detected had organic S present in a sample from 1950, compared to 12% in a sample from 1300 AD (Grannas et al., 2006).
-This is consistent with an anthropogenic source of organic S capable of being transported long distances in the atmosphere before dependition.

-distances in the atmosphere before deposition, supporting the use of organosulfates as anthropogenic tracer compounds.
+This is consistent with an anthropogenic source of organic S capable of being transported long distances in the atmosphere before deposition, supporting the use of organosulfates as anthropogenic tracer compounds.

-The nitroxy organosulfates detected in the rainwater have only been seen in nighttime ambient aerosol samples, highlighting the importance of NO_3^- radical oxidation chemistry (linuma et al., 2007a, 2007b) in their formation.
-In the Surratt et al. (2007) study, nitroxy organosulfates were only detected during experiments with acidic sul-

-20 study, nitroxy organosulfates were only detected during experiments with acidic sulfate seed aerosol and intermediate or high NO_x conditions (~1 ppm).
-The nitroxy organosulfates detected in the precipitation sample could also be used as tracers for SOA that was formed under high acidity and high NO_x conditions.
+The nitrooxy organosulfates detected in the rainwater have been seen in nighttime ambient aerosol samples, highlighting the importance of NO_3 radical oxidation chemistry (Iinuma et al., 2007a, b) in their formation.
+In the Surratt et al. (2008) study, nitrooxy organosulfates were detected during both the nighttime oxidation and photooxidation experiments with acidic sulfate seed aerosol, and intermediate or high NO_x conditions (\sim 1 ppm).
+The nitrooxy organosulfates detected in the precipitation sample could also be used as tracers for SOA that was formed under high acidity and high NO_x conditions.